 We compared the distribution of errors from both models to identify “rules of thumb” for using gravity and radiation models to estimate volumes of travel (see Materials and Methods).
 We assumed the empirical error from each model should be normally distributed and categorized the travel routes that fall more than 2 standard deviations away from the mean (10% of routes, see Figure 5A, KS-statistic = 0.2481, p<0.001).
-In general, both models failed to adequately capture travel from rural areas of intermediate population density over shorter distances, especially in the western part of Kenya in the Rift Valley and Western provinces (Figure 5B, see Supplementary Information for further analysis, Table S5).
+In general, both models failed to adequately capture travel from rural areas of intermediate population density over shorter distances, especially in the western part of Kenya in the Rift Valley and Western provinces (Figure 5B, see S1 Text for further analysis, Table S5).
 Importantly, these rural regions of intermediate population density are likely to represent sizeable fractions of African populations; in Kenya these provinces where mobility models are systematically failing account for nearly 40% of the population (14 million individuals).

 Neither the gravity nor the radiation model was consistently a superior choice, exhibiting different spatial patterns of performance (see Figure 5B), however in general the radiation model outperformed the gravity model for low amounts of travel and vice a versa.
-We calculated a naïve gravity factor, i.e. a gravity model without any parameters fit (pop_i * pop_j /d(i,j)) and performed a logistic regression to determine which flows were better predicted using each model (see Figure 5C, Supplementary Information for regression results using just populations or distance as covariates, Table S6 – adjusted R2= 0.5703, p<0.001).
+We calculated a naïve gravity factor, i.e. a gravity model without any parameters fit (pop_i * pop_j /d(i,j)) and performed a logistic regression to determine which flows were better predicted using each model (see Figure 5C, S1 Text for regression results using just populations or distance as covariates, Table S6 – adjusted R2= 0.5703, p<0.001).
 We observed a strong positive correlation between the gravity factor, which is proportional to the total amount of travel, and the odds of using a gravity model (Figure 5C).
 These results imply that a gravity model is more likely to capture the spread of disease between major urban centers, but a radiation model may be more appropriate for modeling rural-to-urban migration.
 In both cases, model performance varied substantially in different locations.

-An important consideration for spatial models of infectious disease dynamics is the length of journeys, since it will determine both the number of onward infections generated by an imported case and the risk of exposure to infection of a traveling individual.
+An important consideration for spatial models of infectious disease dynamics is the length of journeys, since it will help determine both the number of onward infections generated by an imported case and the risk of exposure to infection of a traveling individual.
 Gravity and radiation models do not make explicit assumptions about trip durations, but since they were primarily developed to model commuting patterns they may not be appropriate for understanding journeys of varying length.
 We therefore analyzed the spatial dimensions of human travel for trips of varying duration (see Table 1, Figure 6A) [19] and the ability of each model to describe these different trips.
 As expected, the total number of trips between districts decreased as journey duration increased (see Figures 6, S3-S4).
-For example, the number of trips lasting between one and two weeks was on average two orders of magnitude greater than the number of trips lasting at least four months (see Supplementary Information).
+For example, the number of trips lasting between one and two weeks was on average two orders of magnitude greater than the number of trips lasting at least four months (see S1 Text).
 The major routes of travel also varied with the trip duration, with longer journeys being associated with increasing distances and larger population sizes at the destination, with Nairobi in particular becoming an increasingly important longer-term destination (see Figures 6B, S5-S6).
-We refit a separate gravity model for each duration of travel (note that we do not refit the radiation model since it is parameter free) (see Materials and Methods, Supplementary Information).
+We refit a separate gravity model for each duration of travel (note that we do not refit the radiation model since it is parameter free) (see Materials and Methods, S1 Text).
 This analysis highlights the difference in the major routes of travel, where the destination population parameter increased as the trip duration increased and the importance of distance in the model decreased (see Table 1).

 Discussion